Eyvarjgc/Eyvarjgc/README.md

 I like to create beautiful websites and creative projects ;)

-* 🧠  I'm currently learning React
+* 🧠  I'm currently learning React and working on a To do list app

 ### Skills